Hannah Lillith Assadi

 Hannah Lillith Assadi (born 1986) is an American novelist.
-She is the author of Sonora (2017) and The Stars Are Not Yet Bells (2022).
+She is the author of Sonora (2017), The Stars Are Not Yet Bells (2022), and Paradiso 17 (2026).

 Early life and education

 Assadi was born to a Jewish mother and a Palestinian father.
 Her father (1943-2022) was born in Safed and fled with his family during the Nakba, living first in Syria and later in Kuwait.
 He later studied in Perugia, Italy, before moving to New York City, where he worked in the shipping industry and as a taxi driver.
 Assadi's mother lived in Florala, Alabama, where her family was the only Jewish family in town, before moving to New York City.
-The couple met in Tribeca in the 1983, and married the following year.
+The couple met in Tribeca in 1983, and married the following year.

 Assadi was born in New York City, and the family moved to Arizona when she was five.
 She grew up in Scottsdale, and celebrated both the High Holidays and Eid.

-Assadi attended Columbia University, where she earned a bachelor's degree in Middle Eastern studies and a master's degree in creative writing.
+Assadi attended Columbia University, where she earned a Bachelor of Arts in Middle Eastern Literature and Creative Writing, followed by a Master of Fine Arts in Fiction.

 Career

 Assadi wrote her first novel in Paris, although she has said that work will likely never be published.

 Assadi's debut novel, Sonora, started as an assignment for her master's degree.
-It was published in 2017, and received the Rosenthal Family Foundation Award from the American Academy of Arts and Letters and was a finalist for the PEN/ Robert W. Bingham Prize for Debut Fiction.
+It was published in 2017 and received the Rosenthal Family Foundation Award from the American Academy of Arts and Letters.
+It was a finalist for the PEN/Robert W. Bingham Prize for Debut Fiction.
 It was also positively received by Huffpost, Kirkus Reviews, and Publishers Weekly.

-In 2018, she was named a National Book Foundation '5 Under 35' honoree.
+In 2018, she was named a National Book Foundation "5 Under 35" Honoree.

 Her second novel, The Stars Are Not Yet Bells, was named a best book of 2022 by The New Yorker and NPR, and was received positively by Kirkus Reviews, Publishers Weekly, Vanity Fair and The Washington Post.

+Her third novel, Paradiso 17, was longlisted for the 2026 Women's Prize for Fiction and 2026 National Book Award for Fiction.

-She teaches fiction at the Columbia University School of the Arts and the Pratt Institute.
+She teaches fiction writing at the Columbia University School of the Arts and the Pratt Institute.